NotZakariya/NotZakariya.github.io/contact.md

 ---

 <br>
-There are few things that I enjoy more than talking about Philosophy and Theology, so feel free to drop me an email at:
+Feel free to drop me an email if you have any:

-> **tanweerzakariya@gmail.com**

-*Especially*, if you have any:
 - questions
 - suggestions
 - comments